 |

 What does it take to run a website?
 How many hours of work are put into it?
 Where do you get your information?
 Are you crazy?
 These are questions that you may have always wanted to ask but were afraid to do so.
-Most of my site's visitors have gone as far to e-mail me and bluntly prosecute me thoroughly with their gripes about my way of doing things.
-Conversely, there have always been issues that I've wanted to address--those that rest within the realm of the Castlevania series and others that pertain to the 'net community.
-Until now, I didn't have a proper forum.
-So feel free to scroll down the list and view the many topics, or simply click the links to zip down to your area of interest.
+Most of my site's visitors have gone as far to e-mail me and bluntly prosecute me, quite thoroughly, with their gripes about my way of doing things.
+Conversely, there have always been issues that I've wanted to address--those that lurk within the realm of the Castlevania series and its many games, and others that pertain to the Internet community.
+Now that I have the proper forum, I'm ready to face the Castlenation.
+Feel free to scroll down the list and view the many topics, or simply click the available links to zip down to your area of interest.

 Have a question you'd like answered publicly?
 E-mail me at MrPerfectn@aol.com.